watcho-oshiro/watcho-oshiro.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-I'm Ryunoske Oshiro, a master student of The University of Tokyo.
+I'm Ryunoske Oshiro, a Ph.D. student of The University of Tokyo.